kubevela/kubevela/docs/en/platform-engineers/debug-test-cue.md

 ## Dry-Run the `Application`

 When CUE template is good, we can use `vela system dry-run` to dry run and check the rendered resources in real Kubernetes cluster.
-This command will exactly execute the same render logic in KubeVela's `Application` Controller adn output the result for you.
+This command will exactly execute the same render logic in KubeVela's `Application` Controller and output the result for you.

 First, we need use `mergedef.sh` to merge the definition and cue files.